top of page

 1. Hold a treat close to your dog’s nose.

-2. Slowly move the treat upward, so their head follows the treat and their bottom naturally lowers to the ground.
+2. Slowly move the treat upward.
+Their head follows, and their bottom lowers to the ground.

 3. As soon as they sit, say “Yes” and give them the treat.